Evans-Neuhart House

-The Evans-Neuhart House is a historic house at 320 East 5th Street in Plainview, Arkansas.
+The Evans-Neuhart House is a historic house at 320 East 5th Street in Plainview, Arkansas, United States.
 It is a single-story wood-frame structure, with a gabled roof, weatherboard siding, and a foundation of brick piers and wooden beams, now covered with brick.
 It has an L-shaped featuring original turned posts and a tongue-in-groove ceiling.
 It was built about 1915, and is a prominent local surviving example of Folk Victorian architecture.

 The house was listed on the National Register of Historic Places in 2014.